jjmontesl/ddd-viewer/examples/webpack_simple/README.md

-> Webpack Simple is a incorporated ddd-viewer in one page with webpack

 ## Overview

+Webpack Simple is an incorporated ddd-viewer in one page with webpack.

-The example of Webpack Simple is perfect if you are thinking of incorporating the library into a project with webpack
+The example of Webpack Simple is perfect if you are thinking of incorporating the library into a project with webpack.

 ## Building the example

 **Installation**

-1. Go to webpack simple with the terminal
+1. Go to webpack simple with the terminal.

 2. First you can init the draft with: